About Me

 Product Management Leader with over 18 years of experience driving innovation, growth, and digital transformation in the technology sector.
 Recognized for delivering strategic product visions and leveraging AI/ML innovations in new ventures.
 I have a proven track record of scaling businesses, launching market-disrupting products, and achieving remarkable revenue growth.

 At Sandvine, I served as Senior Director of Product Management - Data Analytics & AI, spearheading a global team responsible for half of the company's product portfolio.
-Through his leadership, I launched groundbreaking AI/ML products that optimized networks and increased revenue by $45 million within three years.
+Through my leadership, I launched groundbreaking AI/ML products that optimized networks and increased revenue by $45 million within three years.
 I pioneered innovative frameworks for predictive analytics, reducing network CapEx/OpEx by billions and creating immense customer value.

 Previously at Cisco, I was pivotal in leading the Mobility CTO Office and new venture partnerships.
 I built strategic product roadmaps, analyzed emerging technology opportunities, and developed robust GTM strategies that grew revenue from zero to $100 million in just three years.
 I also led the shift from perpetual licensing to subscription models, boosting recurring revenue streams by $30 million annually.